 Basement seepage comes from water against your foundation walls or other gaps that are allowing rainwater in.

-At its most basic, this may be a basement window that needs fixing or replaced with an egress window and window well.
+At its most basic, this may be a basement window that needs fixing or replacing.

 Or water can be building up against your foundation walls due to poor drainage and grading around the exterior of your home.
 This can especially be a problem if you don’t have gutters or they are not functioning well.
 That causes erosion and unwanted water build-up.